wang-h/FMDL/README.md

 Unsupervised Word Segmenter using Minimum Description Length for Neural Machine Translation
 =======
-Are you looking for an simple python implementation of Byte Pair Encoding (BPE)https://github.com/rsennrich/subword-nmt.git but for Chinese/Japanese?
+Are you looking for a simple python implementation of [Byte Pair Encoding (BPE)](https://github.com/rsennrich/subword-nmt.git) but for Chinese/Japanese?

-Though it is more than BPE, we developed yet another a fastest unsupervised subword segmenter for these languages.
+Though it is more than BPE, we developed yet another a fastest unsupervised subword segmenter for these languages using the principle of Minimum Description Length (MDL).

 You can train a FMDL-based subword segmentation model within 1 minute!!!

-This repository contains preprocessing scripts to segment Chinese/Japanese text into subword units using the principle of Minimum Description Length (MDL).
+This repository contains preprocessing scripts to segment Chinese/Japanese text into subword units.
 We design a variation of MDL with additional finite vocabulary restriction.
 The experiment results on Neural Machine Translation have shown competitive translation scores compared with SentencePiece or subword-nmt + Segmenter.

 RUN WITHOUT INSTALLATION
 ------------